amansyayf/Dreambooth_LoRA/README.md

 ## Experiments

-#Learning Rate and number of training steps
+## Learning Rate and number of training steps
 Fine-tuning with all hyperparameters equal across runs, exept LR, number of training steps.
 Columns of pictures represent, [500, 1000, 1500, 2000, 2500] starting from the left.
 In out case (lr=1e-4, steps=2500) or (lr=5e-4, steps=1500) seems better.
+With second and forth prompth model have failure, probably due to low probability of co-occurrence in the initial training set and overfitting.

 > Lr=5e-5
 <!-- #region -->